Aquaj/broken-zeitwerk-minimal-ex/README.md

 Switching to a `config.autoloader = :classic` in `config/application.rb` is enough to fix the issue.

 #### It happens when Karakfa `require`s `config/environment.rb`
 Removing the require in `./karafka.rb` is enough for it to work.
+It's notable that this line is part of the official Karafka documentation on how to integrate with Rails.

 #### It appears to be related to Bundler's Rubygems reset
 Both Rubygems, Zeitwerk and Bundler override `Kernel`'s `require` method.